kimnewzealand/graphrag-tutorial/README.md

    - Rules for each classification level
    - Timeline requirements for classifying new data

-2. LLM Usage Compliance - This section covers the requirements for using Large Language Models, specifically:
+2. LLM Usage Compliance - This section covers the rules for using Large Language Models, specifically:
-   - Approval process by the IT Security team
+   - Approval requirements from the IT Security team
    - Timeline for approval requests (48 hours)

 The document appears to be focused on establishing guidelines for both data handling and AI/LLM usage within the company.

 ** Query: ** How many levels is Company data classified?
 📊 Found 50 chunks, 50 with embeddings
-** Answer: ** According to the Data Classification Policy (section 1.1), Company data is classified into three levels: Public, Internal, and Confidential.
+** Answer: ** According to the Data Classification Policy (section 1.1) in the IT Compliance Agreement, Company data is classified into three levels: Public, Internal, and Confidential.
 ✅ Neo4j driver closed
 ```